Local-global principle and integral Tate conjecture for certain varieties: Chow sheaves and the filtrations on cohomology

-\end{thm} \begin{proof} The first three cohomology groups are isomorphic as discussed above.
-They are all equal to the cohomology of the complex $C^*(Z_\eq(X, r)\otimes \ZZ/N \ZZ)(\SP k))$, since this complex computes the cohomology group in the qfh and \'etale topology.
+Note that the Suslin complex is a cochain complex in negative degrees, while the usual convention for higher Chow groups is homological in positive degrees $i$.
+From now on, we write hypercohomology the same way as cohomology. \begin{proof} The first three cohomology groups are isomorphic as discussed above.
+They are all equal to the cohomology of the complex $C_*(Z_\eq(X, r)\otimes \ZZ/N \ZZ)(\SP k))$, since this complex computes the cohomology group in the qfh and \'etale topology.